kartikBainola/Task-management-app/README.md

 # Task-management-app

 ## Description
 This is a Flutter project that uses MVVM architecture to structure the app.
 It includes features like local notifications, data storage, and more, with a clean and maintainable structure.

+The app supports theme changes based on the system preferences, allowing users to switch between light and dark modes automatically.

 ## Installation